-- In October 2005, the MDNR published its Environmental Assessment Worksheet Decision Document establishing the MDNR as the lead state agency and the USACE as the lead federal agency (together, the "Co-lead Agencies") for preparation of an Environmental Impact Statement ("EIS") for our NorthMet Project. - In November 2009, the Co-lead Agencies published the PolyMet Draft EIS, which marked the start of a period for public review and comment including two public meetings.
+- In October 2005, the MDNR published its Environmental Assessment Worksheet Decision Document establishing the MDNR as the lead state agency and the USACE as the lead federal agency (together, the "Co-lead Agencies") for preparation of an EIS for the NorthMet Project. - In November 2009, the Co-lead Agencies published the PolyMet Draft EIS, which marked the start of a period for public review and comment including two public meetings.
 The EPA issued an extensive comment letter and rating of the Project and the draft EIS in its role as reviewer of projects that could impact the environment. - In June 2010, the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS that incorporates a proposed land exchange with the USFS and expands government agency cooperation.
-The USFS joined the USACE as a federal Co-lead Agency through the completion of the EIS process. - In June 2011, the United States Environmental Protection Agency ("EPA") joined as a Cooperating Agency. - On December 6, 2013 the Co-lead Agencies published the PolyMet Supplemental Draft EIS, which started a new period for public review and comment, including three public meetings, which ended on March 13, 2014.
-The EPA rated the supplemental draft EIS EC-2, EC being one of four possible ratings, with the highest LO (Lack of Objections) typically applied to non-industrial projects such as the Upper Mississippi National Wildlife and Fish Refuge Comprehensive Conservation Plan Implementation.
-The EC (Environmental Concerns) rating is the same as received by some other notable Minnesota projects including the Central Corridor Light Rail Project in the Twin Cities, the St. Croix River Crossing, and several other major highway improvement and bridge projects.
-The end of the public review and comment period and EPA rating marks important and necessary steps forward so the EIS can be finalized and we can permit and build the mine. - On December 16, 2013 the USACE published notice of our Section 404 Wetland Permit application, a key federal permit needed for construction and operation of the our NorthMet Project.
-The publication was subject to public review for 90 days, which ended March 13, 2014 and included a public meeting in Duluth, MN on January 16, 2014.
+The USFS joined the USACE as a federal Co-lead Agency through the completion of the EIS process. - In June 2011, the United States Environmental Protection Agency ("EPA") joined as a Cooperating Agency. - On December 6, 2013 the Co-lead Agencies published the PolyMet supplemental draft EIS, which started a period for public review and comment, including three public meetings, which ended on March 13, 2014.
+The EPA issued an EC-2 rating for the Supplemental Draft EIS.
+The EC rating is one of four possible ratings, with the highest LO (Lack of Objections) typically applied to non-industrial projects such as the Upper Mississippi National Wildlife and Fish Refuge Comprehensive Conservation Plan Implementation.
+The EC (Environmental Concerns) rating is the same as received by some other notable Minnesota projects including the Central Corridor Light Rail Project in the Twin Cities, the St. Croix River Crossing, and several other major highway improvement and bridge projects. - On December 16, 2013 the USACE published notice of our Section 404 Wetland Permit application, a key federal permit needed for construction and operation of the NorthMet Project.
+The publication was subject to public review for 90 days, which ended March 13, 2014 and included a public meeting in Duluth, MN on January 16, 2014. - On October 8, 2014, the Commissioner of the MDNR stated that the Co-lead Agencies expect to complete the final EIS in "early spring" 2015.